mythril-forge/homebrew-classes/sorcerer/giant-soul/giant-soul.md

 When you roll bludgeoning or thunder damage for a spell, you can spend 1 sorcery point to force opponents aside.
 Each creature damaged by this spell must make a Strength Saving Throw against your Spellcasting Save DC.
-On a failed save, they are pushed back 10 feet away from you and knocked prone.
+On a failed save, they are pushed back 10 feet away from you and knocked **prone**.

 ### Stoneborn Spell
 ***Prerequisite: Stone Giant Soul***

 ***Cost: 1 point***

-When you cast a spell, you can spend 1 sorcery point to become petrified.
+When you cast a spell, you can spend 1 sorcery point to become **petrified**.
-While you are petrified, you gain a bonus to AC equal to your Charisma Modifier, and gain tremorsense out to 10 feet.
+While you are **petrified**, you gain a bonus to AC equal to your Charisma Modifier, and gain tremorsense out to 10 feet.
 Throughout this duration, you are able to use an action to break out of this effect early.

 ### Stormborn Spell